Mumbai: Teen suffers skin reaction after boys pour acidic colour on her

-The 13-year-old started feeling a burning sensation after three boys from her society applied colour on her face and poured liquid on her head; doctors at the hospital where she was taken said her lips and tongue were affected
+13-year-old started feeling a burning sensation after 3 boys from her society applied colour on her face and poured liquid on her head during Holi celebrations

 Holi revelry for one city family turned sour when their daughter suffered an allergic reaction after three boys used acidic colours on her.
 The girl was immediately taken to a hospital and discharged, after having been treated for the reaction, and the Charkop police are now investigating into the matter.